sinonjs/sinon/docs/_releases/latest/sandbox.md

 ##### properties

 What properties to inject.
-Note that simply naming "server" here is not sufficient to have a `server` property show up in the target object, you also have to set `useFakeServer` to `true`.
+Note that only naming "server" here is not sufficient to have a `server` property show up in the target object, you also have to set `useFakeServer` to `true`.